Public Information Office 200 E. Washington St., T120 Indianapolis, IN 46204

 Our 'Parent Program' also introduces parents to the content of the presentation their child will be attending.
 It includes pertinent information about child sexual assault.

-For more information about the Body Safety Program or if you our your school wishes to schedule a presentation please contact Jessica Mederios at 327-7843 or Frances Hicks at 327-5028.
+For more information about the Body Safety Program or if you our your school wishes to schedule a presentation please contact Jessica Medeiros at 327-7843 (Jessica.Medeiros@indy.gov ) or Frances Walker at 327-5028 (Frances.Walker@indy.gov).

 Additional information on child safety may be found at the Good Touch/Bad Touch web site.

 Gun Safety Program In the Indianapolis Metropolitan Police Department's "Gun Safety" program, 2nd and 3rd graders attending Indianapolis Public Schools are educated about the importance of not touching guns and given information about who to tell if they see a gun.

 For more information about this program, please call (317) 327-3187.

 Healthy Reasons to Say No to Drugs Under the "Healthy Reasons to Say No to Drugs" program, law enforcement is engaged in a partnership with all Marion County schools to present the message of drug resistance.
 School children receive counseling and education designed to increase their awareness of the dangers of drug use and to strengthen their ability to say "NO!"
 The program includes two contests: an essay and drawing contest in the fall for 4th and 5th graders; and a poster contest in the spring for high school students.